paruljain/voice_sim/README.md

 * Edit config.py to insert your OpenAI API key

 ## Using VoiceSim
-Start MSFS in a window (not full screen).
-Open a command prompt window and change folder to VoiceSim install folder.
+Open a Windows command prompt, change to the VoiceSim install folder, and start VoiceSim with *python voice_sim.py*.
+Now start MSFS.
-### If you are going to use VR
-Start VR (MSFS CTRL + TAB), put on your headset, and wait for game to appear in the VR headset.
-Now take off your headset and use ALT + TAB to select the previously open command prompt window.
-Start VoiceSim by typing *python voice_sim.py*.
-Now put back your VR headset.
-### If you are not using VR
-Click on the previously opened command prompt.
-Start VoiceSim by typing *python voice_sim.py*.
-Now click on the MSFS window and make it full screen.

 ### Giving commands
 Press and hold the trigger key, ALT, on the keyboard.
 Wait for a double beep sound.
 While continuing to hold the trigger key, speak your command.
 Release the trigger key.
-You will see your command converted to text, and the text converted to a SIMCONNECT command.
-If you are in the cockpit, you will see the control being set.
+If you are in the cockpit, you will see the command executed.
+Usually execution completes within a couple seconds.

 ### Notes
 * Rarely the OpenAI Whisper or GPT-3 API will time out, perhaps due to excessive load.
 Repeat the command if you do not see the change in the cockpit within 12 seconds